-Over the 18 seasons of archaeological field work on the Hope Bay Project area, the focus has been on specific areas proposed for exploration or development, resulting in discovery of 301 archaeological sites to date.
-Various development plans were proposed over the years, prompting mitigation of 27 archaeological sites judged potentially vulnerable to impacts.
+Over the 19 seasons of archaeological field work on the Hope Bay Project area, the focus has been on specific areas proposed for exploration or development, resulting in discovery of 306 archaeological sites to date.
+Various development plans were proposed over the years, prompting mitigation of 29 archaeological sites judged potentially vulnerable to impacts.
 Subsequently, plans changed or were halted.
-As a result, most of the 27 sites that have been mitigated to date by systematic data recovery are still intact.
-Only six sites (NbNh-12, NbNh-13, NbNh-47, NbNh-48, NaNh-62, NaNh-63) have been impacted thus far by Hope Bay Belt development or activities, and one of those (NbNh-12) only partially.
-Two more mitigated sites (NaNh-74, NaNh-99) may be affected by Madrid North and South, and one (NaNh-90) by rising TIA levels.
-These 27 sites were mitigated with the approval of the CH_GN, therefore, they are no longer of concern.
-Consequently, if any of the mitigated sites fall within the currently proposed footprint for Phase 2, they are not considered in the impact assessment.
+As a result, most of the sites that have been mitigated to date are still intact.
+Only eight sites (NbNh-12, NbNh-13, NbNh-47, NbNh-48, NaNh-60, NaNh-61, NaNh-62, and NaNh-63) have been affected thus far by Hope Bay Belt development or activities, and one of those (NbNh-12) only partially.
+Four more of the mitigated sites (NaNh-7, NaNh-8, NaNh-74, and NaNh-76) may be affected by Madrid North and South, and one (NaNh-90) by rising TIA levels.
+The mitigations completed at these 29 sites were approved by the CH-GN and the IHT; therefore, no further actions are considered necessary, except at two partly protected sites (NbNh-12, NaNh-8).
+Consequently, if any of the fully mitigated sites fall within the currently proposed footprint for Madrid-Boston, they are not considered in the impact assessment.